nathanfletch/pizza-parlor/README.md

 Expected Output: no return value

-Test: "It should add the topping parameter to the toppings property of the pizza"
+Test: "It should add the topping argument to the toppings property of the pizza"
 Before: myPizza.toppings:[]
 Code: myPizza.addTopping(anchovies)
 After: myPizza.toppings:[anchovies]